d3/d3-geo-projection/README.md

 <a href="#geo2svg" name="geo2svg">#</a> <b>geo2svg</b> [<i>options…</i>] [<i>file</i>] [<>](https://github.com/d3/d3-geo-projection/blob/master/bin/geo2svg "Source")

 Converts the specified GeoJSON *file* to SVG.
 With [--newline-delimited](#geo2svg_newline_delimited), each input feature is rendered as a separate [path element](https://www.w3.org/TR/SVG/paths.html); otherwise, a single path element is generated.

+By default, the SVG’s [fill](#geo2svg_fill) is set to none and the [stroke](#geo2svg_stroke) is set to black.
+To override these values on a per-feature basis, the following [GeoJSON feature](http://geojson.org/geojson-spec.html#feature-objects) properties will be propagated to attributes:

+* fill
+* fill-rule or fillRule
+* fill-opacity or fillOpacity
+* stroke
+* stroke-width or strokeWidth
+* stroke-linecap or strokeLinecap
+* stroke-linejoin or strokeLinejoin
+* stroke-miterlimit or strokeMiterlimit
+* stroke-dasharray or strokeDasharray
+* stroke-dashoffset or strokeDashoffset
+* stroke-opacity or strokeOpacity

-If the associated [GeoJSON feature](http://geojson.org/geojson-spec.html#feature-objects) has an id, the path element will have a corresponding id attribute.
-The SVG’s fill is set to none and the stroke is set to black.
+If the feature has an id, the path element will have a corresponding id attribute.
+If the feature has a *title* property, the path element will have a title element with the corresponding value.

+Note: per-feature attributes are most useful in conjunction with [newline-delimited](#geo2svg_newline_delimited) input, as otherwise the generated SVG only has a single path element.
+To set these properties dynamically, pass the input through [ndjson-map](https://github.com/mbostock/ndjson-map/blob/master/README#map).

 <a name="geo2svg_help" href="geo2svg_help">#</a> geo2svg <b>-h</b>
 <br><a href="geo2svg_help">#</a> geo2svg <b>--help</b>